orffen/swn/README.md

 # Stars Without Number Toolbox

 The SWN Toolbox is a collection of JavaScript files designed to speed up random generation of various Stars Without Number things.
+It is for the Revised edition of the game.

-Stars Without Number © 2010, Sine Nomine Publishing and is written by Kevin Crawford.
-Grab the free rules [here](https://www.drivethrurpg.com/product/86467/Stars-Without-Number-Free-Edition).
+Stars Without Number ©2017 Sine Nomine Publishing, Inc. and is written by Kevin Crawford.
+Grab the free rules [here](https://www.drivethrurpg.com/product/230009/Stars-Without-Number-Revised-Edition-Free-Version).

 These files need to be loaded into HTML files - for an example, see https://www.orffenspace.com/swn/swn-toolbox/.